TemainfoSoftware/truly-ui/README.md

 import { AppComponent } from './app.component';

-// Import your library, for example the InputComponent : import { InputModule, ButtonModule } from 'truly-ui';//Import Modules
+// Import your library, for example the InputComponent : import { InputModule, ButtonModule, CoreModule } from 'truly-ui';//Import Modules

 @NgModule({
   declarations: [